Swordy777/Finance-Test-Suite-cs50fp/README.md

 ## General Information
 - This project is intended to be a tool that allows one to check if their Finance web application adheres to the requirements of the assignment, by expanding and partly overlapping with the set of tests provided by `check50` command
 - The purpose of the project is to exercise the abilities of one's Finance web application by executing a number of tests that verify the app's behavior in different situations.
 By analyzing test results, the author can detect and fix bugs in their algorithms and make decisions to improve their project in some aspects.
-- As a quality assurance specialist, I strive to improve in my field of work.
-Undertaking this project was a great way to get familiar with test automation and programming concepts related to testing.

 This Test Suite consists of over **600+** tests made for features of the Finance web app.
 This project utilizes Selenium library to emulate user actions in a browser window; allowing to produce and execute various scenarios and test cases.
 Additionally, Pytest framework allows one to choose specific pre-conditions, levels of logging detail and to decide which sets of tests will be executed.